dcostachar/cyclistic-case-study/README.md

 WHERE station_name LIKE '% (Temp)';
 ```

-Now we will remove any leading or trailing spaces from `station_names`.
+Now I will remove any leading or trailing spaces from `station_names`.

 ```sql
 UPDATE station_data_cleaned
 SET station_name = TRIM(station_name);
 ```

-Next, we'll convert all station names to lowercase to eliminate any inconsistent casing.
+Next, I'll convert all station names to lowercase to eliminate any inconsistent casing.

 ```sql
 UPDATE station_data_cleaned